HoangBach1219/oop_dictionary/README.md

 ### Introduction

-This is a colorful Dictionary made for the OOP projects by:
+This is a colorful Dictionary made for the OOP project by:
 - 19020093 Hoang Huu Bach
 - 19021359 Kieu Thai Son
 - 19020104 Nguyen Ngoc